-Many youth traffic in an existential vacuum and experience a lack of sense.
+Many youths traffic in an existential vacuum and experience a lack of sense.
 There is an intense search for sense: What is life about?
+Where do I fit in?
+A youth will/must discover his unique sense.
+The youth questions society.
+Today's youth are better informed, more outspoken, better educated, more aware, more active, less tradition-

-[•] See the following views:
+[·] See the following views: